The history of Trefriw and Crafnant House

-Crafnant House in Trefriw itself was built in 1870 and also has an interesting past - Jasmine has recently written a book about the story of it.
+Crafnant House in Trefriw itself was built in 1870 and also has an interesting past - Jasmine has recently researched it and written a book about the occupants and history.

-We bought the house in 2017 and have been welcoming guests to our B&B ever since, and we reflect on our fun journey at the end!
+We bought the house in 2017 and have been welcoming guests to our B&B ever since!

 The history of Trefriw